 I have filled my tank with aquarium soil, Seiryu rocks, mini hair grass, mini clover leaves, and white sand for the foreground.
 My ideas were to have a higher background and lower foreground with suitable plants.

 After my plants fully have grown, it’s time to fill in the water and let it cycle for at least a week.
 The water will look muddy at first, but after a few days of the cycle run, the water will become clear.
 Change the water for the second time or more before introducing betta fish into the aquarium.

 I noticed that my aquascape betta aquarium setup is quite flat and lacks background height, so I added medium-sized plants called Cryptocoryne Parva to balance it out.
 I might add larger driftwood in the aquarium in the future.
 Based on my first aquascape experience, make sure to plan for the foreground and background before planting seeds or any aquatic plants because you only got one chance to do it.

 The best aquascape ideas are to have large aquatic plants in the background and smaller plants in the foreground to create a ‘landscape’ in the betta fish aquarium, all this is all up to your creativity!
 There are many ways to get aquascape inspiration and ideas on social media such as Instagram, Pinterest, and even Youtube videos.
 You can find tons of betta aquascape tutorials for beginners on Youtube.

 The final result of my aquascape Betta aquarium setup

 I am quite happy with my first low-tech aquascape aquarium.
 What do you think of my first betta aquarium setup?
+Learn how to build a low budget aquascape fish tank now.
 Feel free to give some opinions and feedback in the comment below.